DanDLion210/CSCA20/README.md

 How to run the program
 --------
-Just press the run button
+download Game.py and Just press the run button